Bob McHugh (footballer): Airdrieonians (loan)

 On 31 March 2015, McHugh signed for Scottish League One club Airdrieonians on loan until the end of the 2014–15 season.
 He made his debut on 4 April 2015, in a 2–0 win away to Stirling Albion.

 Falkirk

 On 14 July 2015, McHugh signed for Falkirk, agreeing a two-year contract having played as a trialist for the club in friendlies against Drogheda United and Athlone Town, scoring twice in both matches.
 After his contract ended in May 2017, McHugh was released by the club.

 Morton

 McHugh subsequently signed a two-year contract with Scottish Championship side Greenock Morton on 2 June 2017.
 On 10 August 2019, he scored his first career hat-trick in Morton's 4–1 win at home against Alloa Athletic.

 Queen's Park

 After a third successful season at Cappielow, McHugh joined the newly professional Queen's Park in June 2020.

+East Kilbride

+After two seasons with Queen's Park, McHugh dropped out of the SPFL and signed with East Kilbride in June 2022, ending his solitary season at K-Park with twenty goals and a Lowland League Cup winners medal.

+St Cadoc's

+McHugh signed for newly-promoted West of Scotland Premier Division side St Cadoc's in May 2023.
+He re-signed for a second season and was the club's top goal scorer in 2024-25, before leaving upon the expiration of his contract.

+Pollok

+McHugh's next move saw him staying in the same league as he moved to Pollok in July 2025.
+His first goal was a last-minute winner away to Rutherglen Glencairn in the league, and he went on to score 22 goals in all competitions, ending the season with a hat-trick against former side St Cadoc's as Pollok secured promotion to the new Lowland League West.
+He renewed his contract that summer, committing himself to the Lok for their first season in Tier 5, and started the season with two hat-tricks against Livingston United and Civil Service Strollers in the Scottish Communities and South Challenge Cups respectively.